 And then, there she is.
 No fanfare.
 No airs and graces.
 Just a warm, "Hi, I’m Mel."
 I look up to see a woman in a simple black jersey dress and black sandals.
 If it wasn’t for the impressive diamonds in her ears, she could quite easily pass for an intern.

-But at 31, this is a woman whose idea to "empower the world to design" has led to more than one billion designs being created, at 33 designs a second.
-As of October 2019, Canva is worth US$3.2 billion.
+But at 34, this is a woman whose idea to "empower the world to design" has led to more than one billion designs being created, at 33 designs a second.
+As of September 2021, Canva is worth US$40 billion (it was worth US$3.2 billion just two years ago).
 With figures like these, Melanie could quite frankly have all the fanfare she fancies but, instead, she’s friendly and open as she casually folds herself into the studio’s grey flannel sofas to talk.

 Melanie smiles at the mention of Fusion Books for, while lots of teenagers have great ideas, most of them do not have the motivation and determination to follow them through.
 "Throughout my life, I’ve always put a lot of effort into any single thing that I did," Melanie explains.